Strange Lump Moving Around Woman’s Face Was A Parasitic Worm

 — Matt White (@matt_white79) June 22, 2018

 In the case report of the Russian woman, doctors were able to surgically remove the worm and she recovered, physically.
-Mentally, she’d never forget that she had a worm living inside of her face.
+Mentally, she’ll never forget that she had a worm living inside of her face.

 Medical experts agree this parasite is just another reason to do what you can to protect yourself from mosquito bites.